tatpongkatanyukul/AIX/README.md

 ### Hands-on

 ### Intractability
-a problem is called \underline{intractable} if the time required to solve instances of the problem grows exponentially with the size of the instances.
+a problem is called **intractable** if the time required to solve instances of the problem grows exponentially with the size of the instances.

 ### Probability